top of page

 June 2022...
 Almost 40 years on from The Blockade, earthmoving machinery will again be within 1Km of the middle Franklin River....Why?

 What has been known for decades now as the McCall track was once a single lane roadway constructed by the then HEC for the sole purpose of building the number 2 dam that would flood the middle Franklin River.
 As noted in the opening excerpt this action would have caused the flooded Franklin to divert via the backed up Andrew River and coalesce with the King River catchment which was also to be flooded.
-The intention was to create a very large impoundment for hydro-electric power generation similar to the flooding of the Serpentine River (Lake Pedder) and Gordon River (Lake Gordon) catchments less than a decade earlier.
+The intention was to create a very large impoundment for hydro-electric power generation in similarity to the flooding of the Serpentine River (Lake Pedder) and Gordon River (Lake Gordon) catchments less than a decade earlier.
 The excavation of a large canal caused the Huon, Serpentine and Gordon catchments to coalesce into a very large impoundment for the Gordon Power station.

 The King River was later flooded during 1991-92 by the construction of two dams, the main Crotty concrete dam and the Darwin dam forming Lake Burbury.
 The secondary Darwin rockfill dam prevents the flooded King River from draining into the Franklin River via the tributing Andrew River.

-Left as a basic maintenance cost free 4x4 track necessitated a level of equipment and skill to negotiate adding an element of intrepidness and adventure.
+Left as a basic maintenance cost free 4x4 track necessitated a level of equipment and skill to negotiate requiring an element of intrepidness and adventure.
 A key to a heavy steel gate we refer to as the last bastion can be obtained from the local PWS offices.
 Accredited businesses can qualify for the operators license by adhering to extensive protocol and paying the yearly fee, as we have and do, to possess a key.
 This ensured a management strategy that protects and maintains natural Outstanding Universal Value.

 After all, this is the Wild Rivers National Park World Heritage Area!
 Zero environmental impact is the brief here.
 Leave no trace!